bphazell/hotel_trip_advisor_v2/README.md

 This is a back-end application designed to emulate the functionality of Trip Advisor.
 For instance there are API's for creating an account, making a hotel reservation, creating a review for a hotel, liking a review that another user made, etc. The application is written in Flask and datastorage is a posgres SQL Database.

+To view the cloud hosted version of this app, switch to the 'azure_cloud_hosted' branch.

 ## Prerequisites
 - Python 3
 - Docker